datasmid/buildserver/README.md

 This is a complete development environment provisioned with Ansible+Vagrant.

 The build server on Centos is provisioned with Vagrant and Ansible.
 It uses several roles published on http://galaxy.ansible.com.
-**Java, Ant, Maven, Gradle, Jenkins, Sonar, Nexus, Artifactory with MariaDB as database.**
+**C++17 with Boost, Miniconda, Java, Ant, Maven, Gradle, Jenkins, Sonar, Nexus, Artifactory with MariaDB as database.**
 It comes fully configured with the example project (game-of-life) of the open source book ["Jenkins, the Definitive Guide"](http://www.wakaleo.com/books/jenkins-the-definitive-guide).
 Plugins for Jenkins and Sonar are provisioned from specs in roles/jenkins/vars/main.yml and roles/sonar/vars/main.yml.